 - Event Organizers – We need folks who'd like to help organize events – from securing venues to coordinating day-of details.

 - Co-op Ambassadors – Reach out to businesses, nonprofits, community groups, town leaders, and existing owners.
 Find out where we can host a table at an event, farmers market, or appear at a Co-op house party.

 - Teach a Class – Do you have a skill or talent to share?
-Maybe you have gardening expertise, amazing canning skillz, maybe you're a fermenting genius, or are knowledgable about another DIY activity?
+Maybe you have gardening expertise, amazing canning skillz, or maybe you're a fermenting genius or knowledgable about another DIY activity?
 We make it fun and easy to share your knowledge with our community!